SatoshiNT0/SatoshiNT0/README.md

 - 👋 Hi, I’m @SatoshiNT0 (Satoshi Nakamoto)
 - 👀 I’m interested in ...₿itcoin🟠
 - 🌱 I’m currently learning ...
-Quantun Cryptography.
+Quantum Cryptography.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... our world!
 - 📫 How to reach me ... https://gravatar.com/satoshinakam0t0

 <!---